The Human Centipede 3 (Final Sequence)

-The Human Centipede 3 (Final Sequence) is a 2015 English-language Dutch black comedy body horror film written and directed by Tom Six.
+The Human Centipede 3 (Final Sequence) is a 2015 black comedy body horror film written and directed by Tom Six and starring Dieter Laser and Laurence R. Harvey, the leading actors from the first two films in new roles, Robert LaSardo, Tommy "Tiny" Lister, Jay Tavare, Eric Roberts, Bree Olson, Clayton Rohner, and Bill Hutchens as well as a cameo by Six.
+The film tells the story of a psychopathic prison warden and his accountant who create their own "human centipede" from the inmates.
 It is the conclusion to Six's The Human Centipede trilogy.

-Starring Dieter Laser and Laurence R. Harvey, the leading actors from the first two films, in new roles, The Human Centipede 3 was released both theatrically and on video on demand on 22 May 2015.
-The film was slammed with negative reviews from critics due to its overwhelming gore and repetitive plot to its predecessors.
+The Human Centipede 3 was released both theatrically and on video on demand on 22 May 2015.
+The film was panned by critics due to its overwhelming gore and repetitive plot to its predecessors.
+It was deemed one of the worst films of 2015 and at the Golden Raspberry Awards, it was nominated for Worst Prequel, Remake, Rip-off or Sequel and Six was nominated for Worst Director.

 Plot

-At George H. W. Bush State Prison in Southwestern United States, William "Bill" Boss, a cannibalistic, psychopathic warden, watches the end of The Human Centipede 2 (Full Sequence) with his accountant, Dwight Butler.
+At George H. W. Bush State Prison somewhere in the Southwestern United States, William "Bill" Boss, a cannibalistic, psychopathic warden, watches the end of The Human Centipede 2 (Full Sequence) with his accountant, Dwight Butler.

 Bill receives a threatening prank phone call from an inmate.
-Bill waterboards him with three buckets of boiling water as punishment, horribly disfiguring him.
+He then has a medical checkup with Dr. Jones in which Bill believes there is nothing wrong with himself.
+Bill then waterboards the inmate who prank called him with three buckets of boiling water as punishment, horribly disfiguring him.
 Governor Hughes arrives, ordering Bill and Dwight to put a stop to the violence and promising that they will both be fired otherwise.
-In anger and retaliation, Bill orders a mass castration of the inmates, and castrates one of the prisoners himself, then cooks and eats the testicles for "energy food."
+In anger and retaliation, Bill orders a mass castration of the inmates, brutally castrating one of the prisoners himself, then cooks and eats the testicles for "energy food."

-Dwight pitches an idea to fix the prison's horrible retention and violence rates to Bill: Suture all of the inmates together mouth-to-anus, forming a giant human centipede, which would be the ultimate deterrent to crime.
+Dwight pitches an idea to fix the prison's horrible retention and violence rates to Bill: suture all of the inmates together mouth-to-anus, forming a giant human centipede, which would be the ultimate deterrent to crime.
 Bill is skeptical and opposed to the idea.
 Bill then has a nightmare about being attacked by inmates, and raped by the inmate he castrated.
 Bill then summons the director of The Human Centipede 2, Tom Six, to the prison.
-Bill is assured that the films are "100% medically accurate."
+Bill is assured that the films are "100% medically accurate".
 Six gives the prison permission to use his Centipede idea, provided that he is permitted to witness the operation.
-The first two films are then shown to the inmates as a display of their future.
-This causes a riot.
-Inmates chase Bill and Dwight to the warden's office, where they beat his assistant Daisy unconscious.
+The first two films are then shown to the inmates as a display of their future, which causes a riot.
+Inmates chase Bill and Dwight to the warden's office, resulting in Dwight ordering the entry of special forces.
+The rioting prisoners beat his assistant Daisy unconscious until they are subdued by the assault team, which restore order in the prison.